CSCfi/csc-user-guide/docs/cloud/fgci/arc-job-description-files.md

 | stdout             | File for standard output                                                                                                                                                                                              | \(stdout=std\.out\)                             |

 Below is a short command script that is used as a simplified example of a grid command file.
-The job prints words "*Hello FGI*" to the standard output and then writes the number of lines in files *inputfile.txt* and *file2.txt* to a new file called *output.txt*.
+The job prints words "*Hello FGCI*" to the standard output and then writes the number of lines in files *inputfile.txt* and *file2.txt* to a new file called *output.txt*.
 The name of the command script in this example is *runhello.sh*.